0xNeshi/topystring/README.md

 Console.WriteLine(list.ToPyString()); // Output: [11, 'john', 'doe']
 ```

-The extension mthod works for every C# type.
+The extension method works for every C# type.

-### Using ToPyString with `dynamic` type
+**Be careful when using ToPyString with `dynamic` type**

-If you are trying to print out an object of type `dynamic` or a collection that contains an object of the `dynamic` type then use `ToPyString` as a regular static method, otherwise the CLR will throw a RuntimeBinderException.
+Because of the way `dynamic` type is implemented the CLR will throw a RuntimeBinderException if you try to call the ToPyString extensions method on an `dynamic` object or a collection that contains an object of the `dynamic` type.
+To get around this issue simply use `ToPyString` as a regular static method.

 Example with a `dynamic`: